7 Steps To Set Your Teens On a Lifelong Path to Financial Success

 Here is a list of 7 steps that you can use to help prepare your teens to be financially successful and responsible adults.
 Feel free to adapt these suggestions to your individual family dynamics.

 1. Start Bank on Yourself policies for your teens (if you have not already) and/or help them purchase their own policy.
-You can get a referral to a specially trained Bank On Yourself Authorized Advisor who will work closely with you to customize a plan that’s designed specifically for your family.
+You can get a referral to a specially trained Bank On Yourself Professional who will work closely with you to customize a plan that’s designed specifically for your family.

 2. Share details of your own Bank on Yourself policies with your children and review both your and their policies every six-months.
 Show them how you are utilizing your policies to predictably retain and grow more of your own money without paying interest or exorbitant fees to banks, brokerage firms and others.